RefresherTowel/docs/pulse/scripting.md

 #### `PulseGroup()`

-Create a group for tracking multiple subscription handles so you can clean them up together.
+Create a group for tracking multiple subscription handles so you can clean them up together, and (optionally) act as a managed subscription "factory" with shared defaults.

 Handles are the structs returned by `PulseSubscribe`, `PulseSubscribeOnce`, `listener.Subscribe()`, or `PulseSubscribeConfig()`.

 ```js
 group = PulseGroup();